 The evolution of technology has speeded up and simplified many aspects of travel for guides, including e-tickets and the ability to make last minute-changes, adds or cancellations.
 Communication can take place before the trip even begins, via a newsletter or group social media posts that offer sneak peaks to engage and excite the participants.
 Modern headset devices offer more flexibility for larger groups on walking tours or in museums.

 Technology is now often expected during transport, which has led to both advantages and setbacks for guides.
-Showcasing a short DVD about a destination or attraction can help with enthusiasm for visits and WIFI access can help promote locations and shared images at the tap of a button.
+Showcasing a short video about a destination or attraction can help with enthusiasm for visits and WIFI access can help promote locations and shared images at the tap of a button.
 However, connectivity can also lead to managing disruptions.
 Guides now need to monitor customers who become too loud on their device or be prepared for guests who choose to question statements made by the guide by checking their accuracy online.
 A balancing act, indeed.

 How to Find Tour Guides